Coming up with a sound Super Bowl 50 prediction was a little bit tricky.

 - Cam Newton led all QB’s with 636 rushing yards during the regular season

-- Denver’s talented defensive front has never had to face a combo like that of Newton and RB Jonathan Stewart this season
+- Denver’s talented defensive front has never had to face a combo like that of Newton and RB Jonathan Stewart

 KP’s Super Bowl 50 Prediction

-The Panthers and Broncos are each jam-packed with talent, so who will raise the Lombardi Trophy at the end of the night?
+The Panthers and Broncos are each jam-packed with talent.
+So, who will raise the Lombardi Trophy at the end of the night?

 It’s interesting to see most prognosticators on the side of the Panthers, considering a long season where Carolina appeared to never get the respect it deserved.
 That includes yours truly, who never gave the Panthers a chance once Kelvin Benjamin went down prior to the regular season.